choyiny/cscd01.com/src/content/coursework/group-presentation.md

 - Strategy in rolling out the next release
 - Any additional NFR considerations

-Hint: None of your content must be based on your assumptions.
+Hint 1: None of your content must be based on your assumptions.
 It must be backed by what you do in Part 1.
 How you do in Part 1 will significantly affect your mark in Part 2.

+Hint 2: Think of the personas involved for each of the questions above.
+For example, in load estimation, would 2 personas have different access patterns?

 Each person must have an equal speaking opportunity.